-While you may initially consult your family physician about your persistent hiccups, he or she may refer you to a doctor who specializes in neurological or gastrointestinal disorders.
+While you may initially consult your family doctor about your persistent hiccups, he or she may refer you to a doctor who specializes in neurological disorders.

 What you can do